kaede0e/two-species-genome-comparison-pipeline/case_study.md

 # Case study: Genome comparison between almond (Prunus dulcis) and apricot (Prunus armeniaca)
 <img width="534" alt="Screen Shot 2022-03-06 at 7 06 24 PM" src="https://user-images.githubusercontent.com/91504464/156960974-db044e5d-5b7d-40a0-bb57-5745855a5566.png">
 As it was mentioned in the introduction, this pipeline is not limited to one study system.
 For example, you could apply this pipeline to your animal genomes, microorganisms, insects, or plants as long as high-quality genome is available for both species you’re comparing, and they are reasonably close in their phylogeny.
-Here, we will walk through the pipeline using Prunus species in plant kingdom to illustrate what each command/code does and outputs, and let you adjust to your needs.
+Here, we will walk through the pipeline using Prunus species in plant kingdom to illustrate what each command/code does and outputs, and discuss what they mean or might indicate in terms of molecular evolution.

-Data collected from:
+Data for this tutorial collected from:
 - Alioto T, Alexiou KG, Bardil A, Barteri F, Castanera R, Cruz F, Dhingra A, Duval H, Fernández i Martí A, Frias L, Galán B, García JL, Howad W, Gómez‐Garrido J, Gut M, Julca I, Morata J, Puigdomènech P, Ribeca P, Rubio Cabetas MJ, Vlasova A, Wirthensohn M, Garcia‐Mas J, Gabaldón T, Casacuberta JM, Arús P. Transposons played a major role in the diversification between the closely related almond and peach genomes: results from the almond genome sequence. plant journal.
 2020; 101(2):455-472.
-- Groppi A, Liu S, Cornille A, Decroocq S, Bui QT, Tricon D, Cruaud C, Arribat S, Belser C, Marande W, Salse J, Huneau C, Rodde N, Rhalloussi W, Cauet S, Istace B, Denis E, Carrère S, Audergon JM, Roch G, Lambert P, Zhebentyayeva T, Liu WS, Bouchez O, Lopez-Roques C, Serre RF, Debuchy R, Tran J, Wincker P, Chen X, Pétriacq P, Barre A, Nikolski M, Aury JM, Abbott AG, Giraud T, Decroocq V. Population genomics of apricots unravels domestication history and adaptive events..
+- Groppi A, Liu S, Cornille A, Decroocq S, Bui QT, Tricon D, Cruaud C, Arribat S, Belser C, Marande W, Salse J, Huneau C, Rodde N, Rhalloussi W, Cauet S, Istace B, Denis E, Carrère S, Audergon JM, Roch G, Lambert P, Zhebentyayeva T, Liu WS, Bouchez O, Lopez-Roques C, Serre RF, Debuchy R, Tran J, Wincker P, Chen X, Pétriacq P, Barre A, Nikolski M, Aury JM, Abbott AG, Giraud T, Decroocq V. Population genomics of apricots unravels domestication history and adaptive events.
 Nature communications.
 2021 06 25; 12(1):3956.

 ## 0. Download genomes and gene annotation file and unzip all
-The default scripts are written in a way so that all your genomes and other data are deposited under a parent directory named "Genus_genome".
+The default scripts are written in a way so that all your genomes and other data are deposited under a parent directory named "xxxx_genome" where xxxx = Genus name.
 In this tutorial, we are analyzing the Prunus genome so we are going to make a directory named "Prunus_genome".
 ```
 mkdir Prunus_genome
 cd Prunus_genome
 ```
-Then we will download the following raw genome assembly into the directory we just created.
+Then we will download the following genome assembly into the directory we just created.

 Prunus dulcis genome (refgenome):
 ```